 How we do it

-For those who prefer more liquid options, there is the choice of forestry ETFs and active funds.
+For those that prefer more liquid options, there is the choice of forestry ETFs and active funds.
 Both invest in timberland companies but also in other companies further along the timber value chain, such as paper and packaging companies.
 As a result, investors will also be exposed to more cyclical factors, which can offset the timberland exposure they seek.

 A growing tree is for the long term

 Trees are a renewable resource that offer a sustainable solution to many products that the world demands.
-Responsible management of forests doesn’t just protect the trees, but the wildlife and ecosystems that depend on them.
+Responsible management of forests doesn’t just protect the trees, but the wildlife and ecosystems that depend on it.
 It takes somewhere between 20 to 30 years for a tree to mature.
 Investing in forestry is for the long term.